Learning about – Quantum Mechanics – the introductionCredits for image original: Eric Davidsson.

-I have had the fortune of being taught by PhD Babak Majidzadeh Garjani.
-His mathematical clarity, and mastery the lecture format, made the most unruly derivation comfortable to follow.
-Here you can find his (condensed) guide in mathematics requirements for introductory Quantum Mechanics.
+I had the fortune of being taught by Dr Babak Majidzadeh Garjani.
+His mathematical clarity made the most involved derivation pleasant to follow.
+Here you can access his condensed guide in mathematics prerequisites for introductory Quantum Mechanics.

 Mathematics Companion to QM

-Professor Allan Adams—a very charismatic teacher whose teaching style I fully enjoy—teaches the introductory course at MIT.
+Professor Allan Adams is a charismatic teacher whose teaching style makes the introductory MIT course Quantum Physics I very enjoyable.

 Video lectures, MIT Quantum Physics I

-The second course in Quantum Mechanics at MIT is also great.
-Particularly the introduction to the Stern-Gerlach experiment, and spin in quantum systems.
-The maths of spin is complex enough that most lecturers spend their time with only that, and not so much connecting it to the rest of physics.
-But professor Barton Zwiebach has a thorough approach.
+Quantum Physics II at MIT is also great.
+In particular the introduction to the Stern-Gerlach experiment.
+The mathematics of spin is rich enough that it can demand a lot of attention, and perhaps less is spent on its connection to the rest of physics.
+However, professor Barton Zwiebach has an inclusive approach.